devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 This approach demonstrates how to leverage NumPy for efficient array operations in Python.

-## 14) Describe how to perform array slicing and indexing in NumPy.
-Provide examples that demonstrate accessing elements, rows, and columns in a 2D array.
+## <mark> 14) Describe how to perform array slicing and indexing in NumPy.
+Provide examples that demonstrate accessing elements, rows, and columns in a 2D array. </mark>

 #### Array Slicing and Indexing in NumPy